|5% OFF||10% OFF||15% OFF|

 • Aconite (Fu Zi, Radix Lateralis Aconiti Charmichaeli Praeparata)

-Aconite has been shown to exhibit especially potent temporary pain relieving properties, according to a study conducted by researchers with the Department of Anesthesiology, Perioperative and Pain Medicine at Harvard Medical School.
-Their research reveals that one of the active ingredients in Aconite, bulleyaconitine A, or BLA, strongly reduces sodium channel currents to block overactive pain signals for prolonged periods of time.
+Aconite has been shown to exhibit especially potent temporary discomfort relieving properties, according to a study conducted by researchers with the Department of Anesthesiology, Perioperative and Pain Medicine at Harvard Medical School.
+Their research reveals that one of the active ingredients in Aconite, bulleyaconitine A, or BLA, strongly reduces sodium channel currents to block overactive signals for prolonged periods of time.
 (14)

 1. Ahn EK, Jeon HJ, Lim EJ, Jung HJ, Park EH.
 Anti-inflammatory and anti-angiogenic activities of Gastrodia elata Blume.
 J Ethnopharmacol.
 2007 Apr 4;110(3):476-82.
 Epub 2006 Oct 19.

 2. Tian YY, An LJ, Jiang L, Duan YL, Chen J, Jiang B. Catalpol protects dopaminergic neurons from LPS-induced neurotoxicity in mesencephalic neuron-glia cultures, Life Sci., 2006 Dec 23.
 Pubmed ID: 17049947.

 3. Jung SM, Schumacher HR, Kim H, Kim M, Lee SH, Pessler F. Reduction of urate crystal-induced inflammation by root extracts from traditional oriental medicinal plants: elevation of prostaglandin D2 levels, Arthritis Res Ther.
 2007 Jul 5;9(4):R64.